Selling on Amazon vs Walmart and Shopify

 Scroll down to learn more!

 What works on Amazon may not be the best course for your eCommerce business.
+Multi-channel retailing requires a custom strategy for each platform.
 Here’s what selling on all three platforms looks like:

 The Amazon Professional account charges $39.99 per month.
 There are no listing fees, but Amazon does charge sales fees for each sale.